Setting Rules for Toddlers

 As you start enforcing rules with your toddler, just remember that their brains are not operating in a way that understands the importance of rules.
 To them, you’re the unreasonable one.

-Which Rules to Enforce
+Which Rules for Toddlers to Enforce

 Bombarding your child with rules and regulations is a bad idea.
 Their tiny brains can’t remember much yet.
 So instead of enforcing lots of little rules, pick a handful to really focus on at first.
 As they get older, you’ll be able to ask them to remember a few more.